 - Computed tomography (CT) and Ultrasonography scans: to detect enlarged lymph nodes in case of lymphoma), kidneys and bones in arms and hands (abnormal in Fanconi anemia)

-- Identification and elimination of exposure to causative agent
+- Identification and elimination of exposure to the causative agent

 - Symptomatic treatment: It consists of blood transfusions along with prevention and treatment of infections and hemorrhage